FlorentCLMichel/quetta/manual.typ

 === Substitution rules<sec-quenya-subst-rules>

-The equivalences mentioned in Section~@sec-quenya-gen should give a correct phonetic transcription from the Latin alphabet to tengwar in the Quenya mode.
+The equivalences mentioned in Section~@sec-quenya-gen should give an approximate phonetic transcription from the Latin alphabet to tengwar in the Quenya mode.
 This does not mean, however, that the spelling is correct.
 Further substitution rules are required for that; see for instance Reference @tengwar-eruantalince.